ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {:pre}

-   You have used Edge termination.
-To learn about Passthrough and re-encryption, refer [secure routes](https://docs.openshift.com/enterprise/3.0/architecture/core_concepts/routes.html#secured-routes)
+   Here, you have used Edge termination.
+To learn about other termination types like passthrough and re-encryption, refer [secure routes](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html#secured-routes)
    {:tip}

 1. For the HTTPS HOST URL, run `oc get routes`.
 Copy and paste the URL with HTTPS(`https://<HOST>`) next to the route *openshifthttps* in a browser.